rossibarra/ibd_maize/readme.md

 ## Notes on implementation

+* process substitution mumbo jumbo in [freebayes parallel](https://github.com/ekg/freebayes/issues/465) fail on zsh and maybe other shells. use bash.
 * Currently memory and CPU are hard-coded into shell commands within each rule, and are also specified in the file `submit.yaml`.
 Make sure these match.
 * Need to run more bootstrap replicates for any final analysis of IBDNe.